|

 delivering through an ever more complex and economically

-and ecologically expensive supply chain.
+and ecologically expensive and often fragile supply chain.
 For some

 products, such as computers and cars, this makes